emsesp/docs/Configure-firmware.md

 #### EMS Bus

-- **Tx Mode**. `1` is default for EMS1.0 systems but also compatible with most other protocols. `2` is designed to work better for EMS2.0/EMS+ systems and `3` for Heatronics3 used by Junkers and Bosch.
+- **Tx Mode**.
 Choose the mode that works best for your system and watch for Tx errors in the Web Dashboard and `show ems` in the Console.
 Changing the value has immediate effect.
+  - `0 - Off` disables sending on ems-bus.
+  - `1 - Default` is default for EMS1.0 systems but also compatible with most other protocols.
+  - `2 - EMS+` is designed to work better for EMS2.0/EMS+ systems.
+  - `3 - HT3` for Heatronics3 used by Junkers and Bosch.
+  - `4 - Hardware` uses ESP hardware to send out the ems-telegram, the software do not have to wait for the telegram to be send out.
+It is the fastest and most efficient methode, but works only on some systems.
 - **Bus ID**.
 The EMS-ESP can simulate one of 5 devices.
-Stick to the Service Key (0x0B) unless using multiple EMS gateways or interfaces.
+Stick to the `Service Key (0x0B)` unless using multiple EMS gateways or interfaces.
 - **Rx GPIO pin** - Which pin the Rx is assigned to.
 On an ESP8266 this has to be 3 or 13.
 The default is 13 (D7 on a Wemos).
 On an ESP32 it can be any pin.
 - **Tx GPIO pin** - Which pin the Tx is assigned to.
-On an ESP8266 this has to be 1 or 15.
+On an ESP8266 this has to be 1 (for rx:3) or 15 (for rx:13).
 The default is 15 (D8 on a Wemos).
 On an ESP32 it can be any pin.
+- **Tx delayed start** - Setting 30-60 seconds avoids conflicts with KM200 webinterface after boiler-power-on.

+#### External Button

+- **Button gpio pin**. (v3 only) Set a pin with pullup for emergency reset to factory settings.
+Default is pin 0 (boot-button on some esp32 boards).
+In v2 the pin is not configurable and fixed to gpio 0.

 #### Dallas Sensor